 After the seniors returned from the Far East later that month, Williams was again missing as a 26-man party flew to face Kristiansund in Norway.
 Instead, the left-back remained with Neil Wood’s U23s, competing in a 4-3 win over Ballymena United in Northern Ireland while Solskjaer’s squad were en route to Scandinavia.

 By the end of September, Solskjaer’s stock of full-backs had dwindled following injuries to Luke Shaw and Diogo Dalot, while Williams’s early-season displays for the U23s – in which he usually wore the captain’s armband – had earned him a nomination for the division’s Player of the Month award, plus a first England U20 cap.

 Within a week of being put forward for the award, the 19-year-old had been called up to the first-team squad and left the bench to make his senior debut in United’s Carabao Cup shoot-out win over Rochdale.
-Less than four months on, the Crumpsall-born full-back has provided one of the more eye-catching subplots of the Reds’ season to date.
-Williams showcased his wares with a thrilling display in last Wednesday’s FA Cup victory over Wolves, defensively dominating both Pedro Neto and Adama Traore – both of whom were substituted – and regularly lending breathless support in attack.
+Since then, the Crumpsall-born full-back has provided one of the more eye-catching subplots of the Reds’ season to date.

 “He’s come from nowhere, really,”says former United defender Wes Brown.

 “At the start of the season, a lot of attention was on Mason Greenwood as the next young player to come through because everyone in youth football knew about him.
 His goalscoring record was fantastic at all levels, plus he had a bit of a taste of the first team last season, so there was an expectation that he’d do well this season.
 Brandon, though, has come in and hit his stride from the first game he played.